-Expenses were significantly reduced wherever possible to minimise the impact of the challenging fundraising period, and to position the organisation for a strong start to 2022, as evidenced by the net surplus result against a budgeted deficit of \$690,613.
+Expenses were significantly reduced wherever possible to minimise the impact of the challenging fundraising period, and to position the organisation for a strong start to 2023, as evidenced by the \$63,088 net deficit result against a budgeted deficit of \$274,872.

 Our growth initiatives strategy to encourage donors to make regular monthly contributions continues, so that we can be assured of sustainable income to fund our vital services.
 This strategy requires significant upfront costs, which we recognised would be high at the outset, and we carefully weighed our decision against the expected benefit of the future income streams and the resources available to us.
-Six years into the program, targets are being met and key indicators continue to perform as originally planned.
-The implementation of our growth initiatives strategy was and remains a sound decision, as demonstrated by our ability to meet the 46% increase in client demand for services, and the 45% increase in financial hardship assistance for our clients.

-The reported surplus in operations of \$ 714,916 (\$1,405,529 better than budgeted) is the result of strong financial management throughout the year and savings in expenses across the board.
+Seven years into the program, targets are being met and key indicators continue to perform as originally planned.
+The implementation of our growth initiatives strategy was and remains a sound decision, as demonstrated by our ability to meet the ongoing client demand for services.
+The reported deficit in operations of \$63,088 (\$211,784 better than budgeted) is the result of strong financial management throughout the year and savings in expenses across the board.

 With over 1,800 people in WA diagnosed with breast cancer each year, it is vital that we not only invest in delivering support services today, but also in creating sustainable income sources to allow us to be here for those affected in the future.

-Cash and invested funds at 31 December 2021 total \$2,765,358 (31 December 2020 \$2,076,806).
+Cash and invested funds on 31 December 2022 total \$2,617,719 (31 December 2021 \$2,765,358).